jlaura/parallel_implementations/fj_numpy4allocation/README.rst

 n.
 I think that this is one step away from being multiprocess ready without any for loops.
 TODO: errorMat is not populated - see inline comment re: using a reflection.
 My tests are naive though at the moment numpy.asarray([1,2,3,4])

+P.S.
+Pyhton unary operations (I beleive that is the right term) were blowing my mind for a while...PEMDASish.